DeepRank/deeprank/docs/tutorial.rst

 >>> # map features
 >>> database.map_features()

-Voila.
+Voila !
 Here we simply sepcify the name of an existing hdf5 file containing the database and new features/targets to add to this database.
-The methods ``add_target`` ``add_feature'' are then simply called to add data to the file.
+The methods ``add_target`` and ``add_feature`` are then simply called to add data to the file.
 Don't forget to map the new features afterwards.

 Map the features